cap-js/docs/java/outbox.md

 ## Concepts

-Usually the emit of messages should be delayed until the main transaction succeeded, otherwise recipients also receive messages in case of a rollback.
+Usually the emit of messages should be delayed until the main transaction has succeeded, otherwise recipients also receive messages in case of a rollback.
 To solve this problem, a transactional outbox can be used to defer the emit of messages until the success of the current transaction.

 ## In-Memory Outbox (Default) { #in-memory}